 One of the most important responsibilities of a listing agent is analyzing and pricing a house to list for sale.
-Your real estate agent should have in-depth market knowledge and should know what aspects to focus on to set a good and reasonable price for your house.
-The real estate agent will examine the house and assess its strengths and weaknesses, such as location, age, and condition.
-Then the listing agent will help you set a price that you are comfortable with and one they think buyers will be willing to pay.
+Your real estate agent should have the in-depth market knowledge and should know what aspects to focus on to set a good and reasonable price for your house.

 Preparing and Renovating the House